Environment variables libcurl understands

 This is a setting to set proxy for all URLs, independently of what scheme is being used.
 Note that the scheme specific variables will override this one if set.

 When libcurl is built to support multiple SSL backends, it will select a specific backend at first use.
 If no selection is done by the program using libcurl, this variable's selection will be used.
-It should be set to the full SSL backend name to use (case insensitive).
+Setting a name that is not a built-in alternative will make libcurl stay with the default.

 When the netrc feature is used (CURLOPT_NETRC), this variable is checked as the primary way to find the "current" home directory in which the .netrc file is likely to exist.

-User name to use when invoking the ntlm-wb tool, if NTLMUSER wasn't set.
+User name to use when invoking the ntlm-wb tool, if NTLMUSER was not set.

 This has the same functionality as the CURLOPT_NOPROXY option: it gives libcurl a comma-separated list of host name patterns for which libcurl should not use a proxy.